shiga2006/shiga2006/README.md

-# Hi 👋, I'm Shivashiga A.M
+# Hi 👋, I'm SHIVASHIGA A.M
 ### A passionate AIML Enthusiast from India

 - 🌱 I'm currently learning **Flutter**